-Scenic rail journeys bring to life the history and wild, natural beauty of Yorkshire and Northumbria on this wonderful eight-day tour.
+Scenic rail journeys bring to life the history and wild, natural beauty of Yorkshire and Northumbria on this wonderful seven-day tour.
 Start your adventure in Harrogate as you travel toward the city of York.
 Here you will have a guided tour to explore the history of this town that still retains much of its look from the Middle Ages.
 You then have free time to discover this area on your own.

 Then it's time for a trip to the famous Bamburgh Castle, a stunning site that rises above the sea with grounds covering nine acres.
 A stop at The Holy Island of Lindisfarne rounds out this trip full of beautiful scenery and amazing architecture.

 - Standard Class rail and coach travel travel throughout your tour